eevvaayou/eevvaayou.github.io/_pages/contact.md

 <br>

 ##### 9.Instructor’s specific obligations
-Instructors or company must ensure that each course is materially accurate and complete with regard to its subject matter as of the date it is delivered to NUDGE. b.The Instructor will not post or provide any illegal, inappropriate, offensive, racist, hateful, sexist, pornographic or infringing material.
+a.
+Instructors or company must ensure that each course is materially accurate and complete with regard to its subject matter as of the date it is delivered to NUDGE.
+b.
+The Instructor will not post or provide any illegal, inappropriate, offensive, racist, hateful, sexist, pornographic or infringing material.

 <br>